BradGaddis/BradGaddis/README.md

 - 👋 Hi, I’m @bgadd-brad
 - 👀 I’m interested in learning full-stack development until I find a niche.
-Ultimately I want to work in the industry.
+Or game dev.
+Ultimately I want to work in either industry.
-- 🌱 I’m currently learning Python and flask.
 - 💞️ I’m looking to collaborate on...I honestly have no idea.
 More or less anything, actually.
 - 📫 How to reach me: @ bradleygad@gmail.com